 A spatial anchor represents an important point in the world that the system should keep track of over time.
 Each anchor has a coordinate system that adjusts as needed, relative to other anchors or frames of reference, in order to ensure that anchored holograms stay precisely in place.
 By saving spatial anchors to disk and loading them back later, your app can reason about the same location in the real-world across multiple app sessions.

 Rendering a hologram in an anchor's coordinate system gives you the most accurate positioning for that hologram at any given time.
 This comes at the cost of small adjustments over time to the hologram's position, as the system continually moves it back into place relative to the real world.

 For standing-scale or room-scale experiences for tethered desktop headsets that will stay within a 5-meter diameter, you can usually just use the stage frame of reference instead of spatial anchors, providing you a single coordinate system in which to render all content.
 However, if your app intends to let users wander beyond 5 meters on HoloLens, perhaps operating throughout an entire floor of a building, you'll need spatial anchors to keep content stable.

 While spatial anchors are great for holograms that should remain fixed in the world, once an anchor is placed, it can't be moved.
 There are alternatives to anchors that are more appropriate for dynamic holograms that should tag along with the user.
 It is best to position dynamic holograms using a stationary frame of reference (the foundation for Unity's world coordinates) or an attached frame of reference.

-For an overview of spatial anchors and the stationary frame of reference, you should read the Coordinate systems page first.
+For an overview of spatial anchors and the stationary frame of reference, and specifically why apps need multiple coordinate systems to let users roam beyond 5 meters, you should read the Coordinate systems page first.